Award Winner: 1964 MG Midget Mk I – SOLD!

 About halfway through the 1964 model year, Morris Garages (more commonly known as “MG”) launched an updated version of its popular Midget sports car featuring a folding top and roll-up windows.
-Prior to that change, buyers made do with removable tops and side curtains such as this early 1964 MG Midget Mk I listed here on Craigslist in Williamsville, New York (Buffalo) relies on.
-The restorer and caretaker of this “numerous award winning” example is now offering his beloved Midget for $12,500.
+Prior to that change, buyers made do with removable tops and side curtains such as this early 1964 MG Midget Mk I listed on Craigslist in Williamsville, New York (Buffalo) relies on.
+The restorer and caretaker of this “numerous award-winning” example is now offering his beloved Midget for $12,500.
 Using a more accurate 1963 Mk1 as an estimate, the Hagerty Insurance Online Valuation Tool confirms this private seller has his Mk I priced between the #1 “Concours” appraisal of $18,300 and the #2 “Excellent” estimate of $10,900.
-If you are serious about buying this MG, you can start the conversation by texting the seller at (978) 500-0385 and when you do, please remember to mention you saw his Midget featured here on GuysWithRides.com.
+Hagerty Insurance provides the following overview of the Mk I Midgets:

 In 1961, the engine was a 948-cc A-series straight-four motor with twin SU carburetors.
 It generated 46.4 horsepower at 5,500 rpm, but an optional high-compression head would bump it to 50 horsepower.
-Performance was modest, with an 85 mph top speed, 0-60 mph in 20.2 seconds and a quarter mile time of 21.9 seconds.
+The performance was modest, with an 85 mph top speed, 0-60 mph in 20.2 seconds, and a quarter-mile time of 21.9 seconds.
 The Midget had rack-and-pinion steering and a close-ratio four-speed gearbox.
 The price was an affordable $1,939.

 Although the cars aren’t substantial, fuel consumption is an estimated 40 mpg and the cars have an undeniable charm.
 Prices have also remained low for decades, meaning that it is ultimately hard to go wrong with one of these cars.
 Still, with a minimal amount of due diligence, it is almost impossible to go wrong with one of these cars.”